 Flashback to 2014 and Ferrari had endured one of their worst seasons in F1 ever, no one expected them to make a comeback anytime soon.
-But owing to several pivotal factors such as the arrival of Maurizio Arrivabene as team principal, better layout of the car as compared to 2014, greater control over 2015 design vested upon James Allison and radical overhaul in personnel structure of the team, seems to have helped them in making an unexpected comeback and registering a win so early in the season.
+But owing to several pivotal factors such as the arrival of Maurizio Arrivabene as team principal, better layout of the car as compared to 2014, greater control over 2015 design vested upon James Allison and radical overhaul in personnel structure of the team, seem

 Just two races into the season and it is already promising to be one of the most interesting ever.
 Sebastian Vettel’s win with Ferrari at the recently held Malaysian Grand Prix has shocked the F1 fraternity and has given the fans some hope that it will not be another Mercedes cruise fest like last year.
 Ferrari coming back to form was something few expected, and there appear to be several reasons which seem to have worked together and helped the team to get competitive again.